 To comply with State regulations, Glenmar Gardens, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-We detected twelve of those contaminants, and only found one of those contaminants at a level higher than the State allows.
-As we told you at that time, our water temporarily exceeded a drinking water standard and we are in the process of rectifying the situation.
+Last year, we conducted tests for over 80 contaminants.
+We detected 9 of those contaminants and only found 1 of those contaminants at a level higher than the State allows.
+As we told you at that time, our water temporarily exceeded a drinking water standard and we will be installing treatment.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.